ansible/ansible/docs/docsite/rst/inventory_guide/intro_inventory.rst

 How to build your inventory
 ***************************

-Ansible works against multiple managed nodes or "hosts" in your infrastructure at the same time, using a list or group of lists known as inventory.
+Ansible automates tasks on managed nodes or "hosts" in your infrastructure, using a list or group of lists known as inventory.
+You can pass host names at the command line, but most Ansible users create inventory files.
+Your inventory defines the managed nodes you automate, with groups so you can run automation tasks on multiple hosts at the same time.
 Once your inventory is defined, you use :ref:`patterns <intro_patterns>` to select the hosts or groups you want Ansible to run against.

-The default location for inventory is a file called ``/etc/ansible/hosts``.
+The simplest inventory is a single file with a list of hosts and groups.
+The default location for this file is ``/etc/ansible/hosts``.
-You can specify a different inventory file at the command line using the ``-i <path>`` option.
+You can specify a different inventory file at the command line using the ``-i <path>`` option or in configuration using ``inventory``.

+Ansible :ref:`inventory_plugins` support a range of formats and sources to make your inventory flexible and customizable.
+As your inventory expands, you may need more than a single file to organize your hosts and groups.
+Here are three options beyond the ``/etc/ansible/hosts`` file:
-You can also use multiple inventory files at the same time as described in :ref:`using_multiple_inventory_sources`, and/or pull inventory from dynamic or cloud sources or different formats (YAML, ini, and so on), as described in :ref:`intro_dynamic_inventory`.
+- You can create a directory with multiple inventory files.
+See :ref:`inventory_directory`.
+These can use different formats (YAML, ini, and so on).
-Introduced in version 2.4, Ansible has :ref:`inventory_plugins` to make this flexible and customizable.
+- You can pull inventory dynamically.
+For example, you can use a dynamic inventory plugin to list resources in one or more cloud providers.
+See :ref:`intro_dynamic_inventory`.
+- You can use multiple sources for inventory, including both dynamic inventory and static files.
+See :ref:`using_multiple_inventory_sources`.

 .. contents::
    :local: